dpla-attic/automation/README-ingestion2.md

 Follow all of the steps in [README.md](README.md) up until "Copy Vagrantfile.dist to Vagrantfile."

+# Upgrade notes

+Release 2.2.0 upgrades PostgreSQL from 9.1 to 9.4 in order to gain significant performance increases by queries issued by Marmotta.
+See [the 2.2.0 upgrade document](README-upgrade-2.2.0.txt) if you have installed machines with a version prior to 2.2.0.

 ## Steps

 * Copy `Vagrantfile.ingestion2` to `Vagrantfile`